syncfusion-content/blazor-docs/blazor/datagrid/column-chooser.md

 {% endtabs %}

 > You can build reusable custom component based on your customization need as like above code example.
-<br/> In the above example, Syncfusion [ListView](https://blazor.syncfusion.com/documentation/listview/getting-started) component is used as custom component in the content template to show/hide columns.
+<br/> In the above example, Syncfusion&reg; [ListView](https://blazor.syncfusion.com/documentation/listview/getting-started) component is used as custom component in the content template to show/hide columns.

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LDBTXUszLlWhsBgB?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}